albetnov/content/blogs/rent-n-go-part-1.md

 }
 ```

-and each of these declaration they're usually bound to it's package.
-So in `package main` you can't have two function with same name even though you define them in different file.
-Now because of that in order to get such behaviour these directory structure were used in our project:
+and each of these declarations is usually bound to its package.
+So in `package main` you can't have two functions with the same name even though you define them in different files.
+Now because of that in order to get such behavior this directory structure were used in our project:

 - controller
   - controllerName